-Mercedes EQC interior & comfort
+Mercedes EQC interior, dashboard & comfort

 The Mercedes EQC has a striking interior focused on an impressive infotainment system, plus generous standard equipment

 The EQC is as comfortable to sit in as it is to drive.
 While the rose-gold coloured vents look a bit chintzy, the simple but otherwise classy looking dashboard feels like you’d expect it to in such an expensive car.
 It's suitably posh, not least the slightly overwhelmingly hi-tech infotainment touchscreen, which can also be controlled from a touchpad in the centre console.

 Keyless entry and go, LED headlights and a reversing camera are standard, even on the entry-level Sport model, which is unusually generous for Mercedes, although notably you can only get adaptive cruise control (and a host of other advanced driver aids) on AMG Line and up, and at a cost of £1,695.

 Mercedes EQC dashboard

 The EQC’s dashboard is a striking-looking but minimalist affair that focuses on a huge single-piece screen running from behind the steering wheel to beyond the middle of the dashboard.
 It houses the touchscreen infotainment system, as well as the driver’s customisable digital readouts.

 The rose-gold vents will perhaps be a bit too ‘Beckham’ for some, but otherwise the simple row of switches mounted on a gloss-black surround, and the way the central vents create a classy, architectural-looking overhang is very appealing.
 It all feels great and is easy to use – excepting the occasionally over-complicated infotainment system.